GrantBirki/github-username-regex/README.md

 githubUsernameRegex.test('a'.repeat(40));
 ```

+> [!NOTE]
-> Note: This module doesn't take reserved usernames into consideration.
+> This module doesn't take reserved usernames into consideration.
 For example, it matches `help`, `about` and `pricing` even though they are reserved words and cannot be used as GitHub usernames.

 ## License